holybiber/flutter_intro/README.md

 `dart analyze`

 Let's fix the issues and add `const` to constructors wherever possible.
 This improves performance as flutter never needs to re-build these widgets in the widget tree.

+## Debugging
+Let's add two `ListTiles` to our `ListView` and add some action when we click on them: modify our counter.
+But: this doesn't work as expected - the counter isn't updated.

+Thankfully flutter apps can be built in debug mode which allows fairly easy debugging in all kind of different ways - let's add a breakpoint and see whether our variable actually changes.

+Result: The variable changes as expected but apparently the widget doesn't get redrawn...